Man of the East: Production

+Location scenes were filmed at Plitvice Lakes National Park in Yugoslavia (now Croatia).

 The film contains several running gags, like the three friends constantly being chased by two bounty hunters.
 During each encounter one of the three appears behind them, when they are just about to get to business with the others.

 Bull every time slams their heads through a then destroyed table, making them appear more bandaged with each new additional encounter.

 Another running gag is the calendar problem.
 Since for the Western heroes every day is a Saturday, Tom has his fair share of problems coordinating meetings with them.

 Additionally, there is Bull's Yorkshire Terrier which he stole from a lady during the stagecoach robbery earlier and which he carries around with him.
 Every time he hands the dog to another person that person has to clean their hands afterwards since the dog appears to not be in control of his bladder.

 The story is fairly similar to the comic "The Tenderfoot" from the series Lucky Luke.
 It is not clear if there is any correlation between the film and the comic.
 However, in the early 1990s Terence Hill directed and played a TV adaptation of Lucky Luke.